-The amount given depends on students needs.
+The amount given depends on the student’s needs.

 Military Order of the Purple Heart

-The Details: In order to apply for this scholarship you will need to be the spouse or a direct lineal descendant of a Purple Heart Recipient or a service member who was Killed in Action or died of their wounds.
+Details: In order to apply for this scholarship you will need to be the spouse or a direct lineal descendant of a Purple Heart Recipient or a service member who was Killed in Action or died of their wounds.
 Children, step-children, adopted children, grandchildren, and step-grandchild all qualify for a direct lineal descendant.

 You will also need to be a graduate or an upcoming graduate of a high school or GED program.
 You need to be full-time enrolled or accepted to an accredited US college, university, or trade school.
-Graduate students as well as those seeking an additional undergraduate degree do not qualify.
+Graduate students, as well as those seeking an additional undergraduate degree, do not qualify.

 The award can be used for tuition, books, incidental fees, room and board, and other direct costs.